Evaluating the Use of a Smartphone Application for English Speakers to Learn Spanish

 Although grammar is a key part of language acquisition, I hypothesized that reading and writing would have the lowest number of votes followed closely by grammar.
 I was surprised to see that culture interested 18% of participants while grammar interested 25% of participants.

 Participants showed the least interest in reading and writing followed by culture.
 When I initially gained interest in the Spanish language, a significant portion of that was because of the culture.
-Intercultural communication is a key form of communication in becoming fluent in a language.
+Additionally, according to ACTFL, intercultural communication is a key form of communication in becoming fluent in a language.

-I chose to compare these Duolingo and Busuu because they have contrasting learning styles
+I chose to compare Duolingo and Busuu because they have contrasting learning styles.

 Duolingo is currently the top-performing language learning application.
 It offers a gamified experience with bite-sized lessons and incentivizes consistent learning.